 Thanks for another terrific class last week, where we explored Connectivist-inspired learning environments and wrestled with who we thought might be best served by these different spaces.
 Two themes stood out for me.
 The first was equity: what kinds of social, intellectual, technical, and financial capital does a student need to take advantage of a new technology innovation?
 The second was the relationship between technology innovation and broader reform: what kinds of technology innovations can advance learning in our current ecology of education, and what kinds of innovations require broader reforms to be impactful?
-Chew on that!
+For more answers to that questions it's possible to look through our articles at 123helpme.org.

 By the end of today, you should have sent me your first participation rubric, either by sending me the Word doc, or posting it somewhere and tweeting or emailing me the link.